PrimaveraDeveloper/lithium/howto/howto-include-taskbox.md

-# How to create a Taskbox as a microservice
+# How to include a task box in a micro service

-With the Lithium SDK, you can easily create and run an WebApi.
-Starting with this scenario, this document will help with the necessary customization to transform it into a TaskBox.
+This guide describes the steps required to include a task box in a background service.

 ## Packages

 **First, you need to install the following packages:**

  - Primavera.Hydrogen.Taskbox
- - Primavera.Hydrogen.Taskbox.Abstractions
  - Primavera.Hydrogen.EventBus.Azure
- - Primavera.Hydrogen.EvenBus.Abstractions

 After installing the packages, you have all the tools to create a taskbox.